daneden/daneden.me/src/pages/index.md

 <Showcase />

 Daniel Eden is writing, thinking, and talking about Design Systems: how they break, how they scale, and the people that maintain them.
+He also prefers to talk about himself in the first person.

-I’m currently living in Oakland, California and working as a Design Lead for [Facebook](https://facebook.com).
+I’m currently living in London, U.K. and working as a Design Lead for [Facebook](https://facebook.com).
 I help to create and maintain the Design System for Facebook’s Ads and Business products.
 Our team produces components, patterns, guidance, and tools to help hundreds of product teams build